 Multi-state Practice & FAQs

-As an EMS clinician, the EMS Compact empowers you with the flexibility to provide care across all 25 states with just one state EMS license.
-Once you validate your Compact Privilege to Practice status online, you immediately have the EMS Compact Privilege to Practice in any of the EMS Compact Member States without additional applications or fees.
-This privilege, granted under state law, works much like driver’s license recognition—streamlining your ability to serve communities wherever needed.
+As an EMS clinician, the United States EMS Compact gives you the flexibility to provide care across 25 Member States with an active EMS license issued by any one of those states.
+Once you validate your Privilege to Practice status online, you immediately have a Compact Privilege to Practice in every other Member State with no additional applications or fees.
+This authority is granted by state law and functions similarly to driver’s license recognition, streamlining your ability to serve communities where needed.
+There is no time limit; your Privilege to Practice remains valid as long as you continue to meet eligibility requirements.

-To utilize this legal authorization to practice, you must be affiliated with a legally authorized EMS agency in a remote state and have a physician medical director.
-These simple requirements allow you to practice quickly and efficiently, ensuring you're always ready to respond, no matter where your skills are needed.
+To use this legal authorization to practice, you must be affiliated with an EMS agency authorized in the remote state and have a physician medical director.
+These requirements ensure legal compliance, allowing you to deploy quickly and safely.

 Independent Practice Not Permitted

-EMS clinicians do not have independent practice, nor does the EMS Compact permit it.
-Under the Compact, EMS clinicians are required to maintain a relationship with an EMS agency and a physician medical director.
-The nature and licensing of EMS agencies vary by state but typically include ambulance services, rescue squads, fire departments, quick response units, and similar entities.
-In some states, EMS personnel may also be authorized to work in non-traditional settings such as medical facilities, clinics, festivals, sporting events, and concerts.
+EMS clinicians do not have independent practice, and the EMS Compact does not create it.
+Under the Compact, clinicians must maintain a relationship with an EMS agency and a physician medical director.
+The types of authorized EMS agencies vary by state and may include ambulance services, rescue squads, fire departments, and quick response units.
+In some states, EMS clinicians may also be authorized to work in nontraditional settings, for example medical facilities, clinics, festivals, sporting events, and concerts.

-The EMS clinician must ensure they are affiliated with an EMS agency legally authorized to operate within the state or jurisdiction where they are providing care.
-The agency is also responsible for providing physician medical direction and ensuring the clinician practices within the proper medical and legal frameworks.
+The clinician is responsible for ensuring affiliation with an EMS agency that is legally authorized to operate in the jurisdiction of practice.
+The agency is responsible for providing physician medical direction and ensuring the clinician practices within the appropriate medical and legal frameworks.

-As an EMS clinician licensed by a Compact Member State,you are granted the Privilege to Practice across all other Compact states.
-The core requirements for utilizing this privilege include:
+If you are licensed by a Member State, you are granted a Privilege to Practice in all other Member States.
+Core requirements include:

-- Hold a valid, unrestricted license as an EMT, AEMT, Paramedic, or a state-recognized level equivalent.
+• Hold a valid, unrestricted license as an EMT, AEMT, Paramedic, or a state-recognized level between EMT and Paramedic.

-- Practice under the supervision of a physician medical director.
+• Practice under the supervision of a physician (MD or DO) medical director.

-Note: For the EMS Compact, an "EMS certification" is equivalent to an EMS license.
+Note: In Compact materials, “EMS certification” is treated as equivalent to an EMS license for PTP eligibility purposes.

 Scope of Practice in a Remote State